julzaza/wildwitchherbs/_posts/2026-08-07-4-stages-fertility-cycle-european-tradition.md

 The body was not viewed as separate from the earth, but as part of the same living rhythm.

+This connection between the body, nature, and seasonal rhythms was at the heart of many old fertility customs.
+In many European traditions, women first entered a period of gradual preparation involving herbs, household blessings, nourishment, and ancestral practices.
+This tradition explored deeper in **[How Women Prepared the Womb for Conception in European Folk Tradition](https://wildwitchherbs.com/preparing-the-womb-european-tradition/)**.

 Preparation came first.
 Then nourishment.
 Then the invitation of new life.